valicm/drupal-update/README.md

 * can be used as a GitHub action
 * can be used as a standalone script.

+## Notes
+* supported update type modes are `semver-safe-update` and `all`. `All` represents full upgrade between major core versions.
+* Semver necessarily does not mean minor versions only (etc 2.1.0, 2.1.2).
+* If you requested package as `^11.0`, any release as `^11.5` is considered by this script as `minor`.
+* The provided patch failures could be in some scenarios false-positive.
+* This tool is not providing a one click upgrade - review release notes for each module, etc.

 ## GitHub Action Usage
 ![](https://vallic.com/sites/default/files/2023-11/github_example.png "GitHub Drupal Upgrades")